giulioindev/software-engineer-frontend-challange/README.md

 The backend is not real: it is mocked with Mockoon and runs locally via Docker.

+If you encounter any issues or need troubleshooting assistance, please contact `maglie@multicerta.it`.

 ## Scoring Criteria

 Each feature and best practice contributes to a total score of 110 base points (+15 bonus possible), allowing candidates to self-evaluate their implementation.